tydy1098/Course-Materials/Syllabus.md

 ## Reading
 There is no assigned text book.
 However, you may find it beneficial to read other discussions of topics in addition to what I present in class or assign as reading: either to explore a topic more deeply, or to simple get another viewpoint.
 There are many good books on Python, and many more excellent discussions of individual topics on the web.
 Note that many books still cover primarily (or only) Python 2.
-THey can still be very, very useful, the syntax is only a little different, and the concepts the same.
+They can still be very, very useful, the syntax is only a little different, and the concepts the same.

 ### References (for starters)
 * [The Python Tutorial](https://docs.python.org/3/tutorial/): This is the official tutorial from the Python website.
 No more authoritative source is available.